 These days, people talk a lot about resiliency – how to recognize it, how to develop it, and why it matters in today’s workplace.
 And it makes sense.
-Between a global pandemic, an economic recession, and widespread civil unrest, our collective ability to endure and bounce back is being tested unlike anything most of us have ever seen before.
+Between a global pandemic, an economic recession, and widespread civil unrest, our collective ability to endure and bounce back has been tested, unlike anything most of us have ever seen before.

-This conversation was filmed in April – so while the references to toilet paper shortages are (thankfully) a little outdated, the core message and key advice are still as relevant as ever.
+This conversation was filmed in April of 2020 – so while the references to toilet paper shortages are (thankfully) a little outdated, the core message and key advice are still as relevant as ever.

 For those of you who prefer reading, we’ve provided a lightly edited transcript of the webinar below.

 The Power of Resiliency – Why We Need it and How We Develop It

 Cheryl Throgmorton: Thank you, Matthew and Focus St. Louis.
 We are so grateful for this opportunity to partner with you and to learn with everyone on this webinar this morning.

 What we’re going to cover is “what is resiliency.”
 And we are going to discuss how to develop it for ourselves and then how to build it in others.
 David and I are going to leave you with one practice that you can implement from here for each, building ourselves and building others.